Akash743/Azure-Data-Engineering-Project-2-Vehicle-IoT-Data-Pipeline/README.md

 6. Create Ingestion Pipeline in Data Factory:
    - Create Linked Service for connecting ADF to S3
    - Create Linked Service for conneting ADF to ADLS account
-   - Create Pipeline in ADF to connect S3 to ADLS: Using copy activity, provide Source and Sink
+   - Create Pipeline in ADF to connect S3 to ADLS: Using copy activity, provide Source (S3) and Sink (ADLS Landing Folder).
+We want data to be stored dynamically in the ADLS based on date similar to how it got saved in AWS.
+So, while saving Source and Sink folder paths, will add 'dynamic content' with folder path
+   - Parameter in Source side: @concat(formatDateTime(utcnow(),'yyyy'),'/',formatDateTime(utcnow(),'MM'),'/',formatDateTime(utcnow(),'dd'),'/')
+   - Parameter in Sink side: @concat('landing/',formatDateTime(utcnow(),'yyyy'),'/',formatDateTime(utcnow(),'MM'),'/',formatDateTime(utcnow(),'dd'),'/')